Nelofarzabi/Nelofarzabi/README.md

   Talking about Personal Stuffs ....

-- 🌱 I’m currently learning React.JS and Node.JS
+- 🌱 I’m currently learning Vue.JS and Laravel
 - 👯 I’m looking to collaborate with other content creators
 - 🤔 I’m looking for help with some one who needs help
 - ⚡ Fun fact: I love to learn new things